Zeta-Pi Chapter at Oakland University

 “Young men and young organizations, like our nascent chapter, needed doers.
 Vasile was always ready to push forward.
 His audacity helped establish a new fraternity at Oakland, and for that, we are certainly grateful.
 Rest in peace, Brother Nagy.”

-Arrangements can be found here, and you can send flowers and share memories on the virtual tribute wall.
+You can read an online obituary and share memories on the virtual tribute wall.

 Share